Sh1v4nk/NikeClone-Tailwind/README.md

 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the NikeClone-Tailwind [here](https://sh1v4nk.github.io/NikeClone-Tailwind/).
+3. Alternatively, you can view a live demo of the [NikeClone-Tailwind](https://sh1v4nk.github.io/NikeClone-Tailwind/).

 ## Technologies Used